How to Create a Startup

 - Large company startups that are built to innovate

-- Social entrepreneurship startups that work to positively impact the world
+- Social startups that work to positively impact the world

 - Buyable startups that are built to be acquired